Umaruu199chan/PortFolio/README.md

 # PortFolio
-studying html nad css i'll try to add javascript
+studying html and css i'll try to add javascript